-Subsidies as a tool to implement the vote: Other authors (Lordon, 2021; Friot, 2021; Schweickart, 2002) prefer a system with subsidies instead of loans.
-For this proposition, authors generally prefer to think about "funds" instead of banks as the institutions where investment is distributed (in accordance with the priorities set by the democratic citizen vote).
-Public banks or economic funds would allocate money in the form of grants to each sector, according to previously determined budgets.
-The money would then be recovered by the bank or fund system through a tax or levy on the added value of companies.
-This model is very similar to the one using loans, but with the difference that the money circulation passes from the "fund" to the business, from there to the national fund who then again moves the money back to the fund (as depicted in schema).
+- Subsidies as a tool to implement the vote: Other authors (Lordon, 2021; Friot, 2021; Schweickart, 2002) prefer a system with subsidies instead of loans.
+For this that the money circulation passes from the "fund" to the business, from there to the proposition. authors generally prefer to think about "funds" instead of banks as the institutions where investment is distributed accordance with the priorities set by the democratic citizen vote).
+Public banks or economic funds would allocate money in the form of grants each sector, according determined budaets. previously The money would then recovered by the bank or fund system through a tax or levy on the added value of companies.
+This model is very similar to the one using loans, but with the difference